danielnbarbosa/drlnd_navigation/results/Report.md

 #### Future enhancements
 There are plenty more things could be tried to further improve performance, such as:

-- Some of the more effective DQN modification cited in Rainbow DQN, like Prioritized Experience Replay and Multi-step Learning.
+- Some of the more effective DQN modification cited in the Rainbow DQN paper, like Prioritized Experience Replay and Multi-step Learning.
-- A more systematic exploration of the various hyperparameters.
+- A more systematic exploration of the various hyperparameters, especially the different combinations of neural network models and epsilon decay.
+- Trying different loss functions, optimizers and learning rate.